 - Primary Central Nervous System (CNS) Lymphoma

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup cancer lawsuits.
-We are handling individual litigation nationwide and currently accepting new follicular lymphoma cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup Follicular Lymphoma litigations.
+We are handling individual litigation nationwide and currently accepting new Roundup follicular lymphoma cases in all 50 states.

 Free Case Evaluation: Again, if you got cancer from Roundup weed killer, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.